MS Anemos: Kapellskär–Mariehamn (2008-2023)

 On 30 May 2008, the Rosella replaced the Ålandsfärjan on the Kapellskär–Mariehamn route.
 She was supposed to be a temporary ship and then replaced by the newbuilding Viking ADCC in 2010.
 However, when the building project was cancelled due to big delays at the shipyard Rosella became the permanent ship to sail on the route.
 In early 2011 MS Rosella underwent a major refurbishment where the public areas were extensively rebuilt and enlarged.

 In February 2013, Viking Line announced that Rosella will be re-flagged to Finland.

 Greece (2023-present)

-Viking Line's M/S Rosella is sold to the Greek shipping company Aegean Sealines Maritime Co.
+Viking Line's MS Rosella is sold to the Greek shipping company Aegean Sealines Maritime Co. for 11 million Euros.
 Rosella will be deployed there in the Aegean.
-Viking Line has been working hard to modernise its fleet.
+Viking Line has been working hard to modernize its fleet.
 Alternative solutions for the short routes between Sweden and Åland are being examined.

 The ship finished its services for Viking Line on 8 January 2023.
-Delivery is scheduled for the second half of January 2023.
+Delivery was scheduled for the second half of January 2023.
 Rosella had been part of Viking Line's fleet since 1980.
 Although the ship is of a good standard, it no longer meets Viking Line's strict sustainability requirements.

 Renamed as “Anemos”, she left Mariehamn for the last time on 24 January 2023.
 Anemos arrived at Greece on February 7, 2023 and moored at Perama for renovation and repairs.